 We looked at a number of tents, but in the end it came down to a toss-up between another Hubba Hubba with the addition of a Gear Shed extension or the Hilleberg Kaitum 2GT.
 We were also rather intrigued by the design of the more budget-friendly Wild Country Aspect 2.5, which met our criteria for good headroom and two entrances, but we weren’t sure if the vestibule space would be adequate and were unable to view one in the flesh.

-In the end we chose the Kaitum as it combines two enormous vestibules with an airy interior that has good headroom throughout, and it seems to be very well-made and will hopefully be a little more durable than the Hubba Hubba.
-We also like the way the Kaitum’s extended vestibule can be rolled up to give an awning-style cover to protect the inner tent from rain whilst retaining good ventilation through the two full-mesh doors.
+In the end we chose the Kaitum as it combines two vestibules (one being enormous) with an airy interior that has good headroom throughout, and it seems to be very well-made and will hopefully be a little more durable than the Hubba Hubba.
+We also like the way the end portion of the Kaitum’s extended vestibule can be rolled up to give an awning-style cover to protect the inner tent from rain whilst retaining good ventilation through the two full-mesh doors.
 When the doors are all closed up, ventilation is still available through two high-level openings that are protected from rain and snow by large hoods, so hopefully this will mean the tent is less stuffy than the Hubba Hubba in the rain.
-It’s heavier than the Hubba Hubba, and has a larger pack size, but we think it’s a price worth paying for the extra vestibule space, and other features.
+It’s much heavier than the Hubba Hubba, and has a larger pack size, but we think it’s a price worth paying for the extra vestibule space, and other features.

 We’ll write a proper review when we’ve used it out in the big wide world.
 Our biggest concern is that at over 5 metres long we may find it challenging to find places to pitch it.